Applied-Scientific-Research/Omega2D/README.md

 ## To do
 Tasks to consider or implement:

+* For new BEM: ~~get particles to create correct RHS~~, ~~then panels to create correct A matrix~~, then Points to generate correct particles, finally for Surfaces to remove Points beneath them
 * Allow Points to be able to draw not only blobs but dots at the middles, too, using same arrays but different draw programs (turn either on or off?)
 * Allow inert Points collections to never allocate space for radius
 * Get the Panels into the new arch - includes ~~creation~~, BEM, vel-finding, ~~drawing~~